Raj6383/Interest-Rate-Prediction-Capstone-/README.md

+Capstone_Project
+An academic project work which was done in a group of 5 members in Great Lakes institute of management.

 # Problem Statement 1 (Supervised ML):

 - Predicting the Interest rate on a loan application given pertaining parameters related to loan.